Egyptian Revival architecture: Egyptian influence before Napoleon

 Much of the early knowledge about ancient Egyptian arts and architecture was filtered through the lens of the Classical world, including ancient Rome.
 Prior to Napoleon's influence an early example is the Obelisk of Domitian, erected in 1651 by Bernini on top of the Fontana dei Quattro Fiumi in Piazza Navona, Rome, which went on to inspire several Egyptian obelisks constructed in Ireland during the early 18th century.
-It influenced the obelisk constructed as a family funeral memorial by Sir Edward Lovett Pearce for the Allen family at Stillorgan in Ireland in 1717, one of several Egyptian obelisks erected in Ireland during the early 18th century.
+It influenced the Stillorgan Obelisk constructed as a family funeral memorial by Sir Edward Lovett Pearce for the Allen family at Stillorgan in Ireland in 1717, one of several Egyptian obelisks erected in Ireland during the early 18th century.
 Others may be found at Belan, County Kildare; and Dangan, County Meath.
 Conolly's Folly in County Kildare is probably the best known, albeit the least Egyptian-styled.

 Egyptian buildings had also been built as garden follies.
 The most elaborate was probably the one built by Duke Frederick I of Württemberg in the gardens of the Château de Montbéliard.
 It included an Egyptian bridge across which guests walked to reach an island with an elaborate Egyptian-influenced bath house.
 Designed by Jean-Baptiste Kléber, later French commander in Egypt, the building had a billiards room and a bagnio.

 During the 2nd half of the 18th century, with the rise of Neoclassicism, sometimes architects mixed the Ancient Greek, Roman and Egyptian styles.
 They wanted to discover new shape and ornament ideas, rather than to be just faithful copyists of the past.